nvsaleev/bmo/README.md

 ## Pricing Engine

 Pricing of securities will likely involve integrating financial models that the quant team built with `Python` data stack.
-For this reason, the pricing engine is run as an independently deployable and scalable `Python` process.
+For this reason, the pricing engine is run as an independently-scalable and independently-deployable `Python` process.
+This provides loose coupling (change price generation without affecting the frontend, data access even if the engine is down) and strong conherence (the analytics team is not concerned with serving frontend).

 > Deviated from specification: generate prices only for stocks selected by users in the frontend